Creating a customer retention segment

 Use a name you and your peers can easily understand for your segment, for example – “Not bought in last 90 days”

 Click the ‘create’ button to create your segment.

-Boom!
-You’ve just created a new segment to help you manage your audience.
+Well done.
+You’ve just created a new segment to help you understand which customers haven’t bought from you for a while.
 From that day forth (until you decide otherwise), your customers will be segmented accordingly.

 Step 5: Review the results

 See the list of people that meet the criteria of your segment.
 This will update dynamically based on the behaviour of your customers.
 Depending on the criteria of the segment you’ve created, as new data is collected, new people will join the segment and others could leave the segment.
 Ideally by purchasing from you again.